 It’s important to know that Greek banks apply a flat fee of 2.5 euro for any transaction with a foreign card.
 Sadly, this includes Revolut and the other similar services.
 If you are paying by card, there is no commission involved.

-Frequently asked questions about bank accounts in Greece
+FAQs about bank accounts in Greece

 Here are a few questions expats and non residents ask before opening a bank account in Greece: